-- Glucose is a type of sugar that is found in the bloodstream, but the body must maintain proper glucose levels to ensure that a person remains healthy.
+- Glucose is the most basic form of sugar, and the only type the body can use directly.
+The body must maintain proper glucose levels to ensure a person remains healthy.
 When glucose levels get too high, the pancreas releases a hormone known as insulin.
-If blood glucose levels happen to drop too low, the liver converts glycogen in the blood to glucose again, raising the levels.
+If blood glucose levels drop too low, the liver converts glycogen in the blood to glucose again, raising the levels.

 - When bacteria or viruses that can make you ill get into your body, your lymphatic system kicks in to help maintain homeostasis.
 It works to fight the infection before it has the opportunity to make you sick, ensuring that you remain healthy.

 - The maintenance of healthy blood pressure is an example of homeostasis.
-The heart can sense changes in the blood pressure, causing it to send signals to the brain, which then sends back signals telling the heart how to respond.
-If blood pressure is too high, naturally the heart should slow down; while if it is too low, the heart wants to speed up.
+The heart can sense changes in blood pressure, sending signals to the brain, which then sends appropriate instructions back to the heart.
+If blood pressure is too high, the heart should slow down; if it is too low, the heart should speed up.

 - More than half of a human's body weight percentage is water, and maintaining the correct balance of water is an example of homeostasis.
-Cells that have too much water in them bloat and can even blow up.
+Cells that have too much water bloat and can even blow up.
 Cells with too little water can end up shrinking.
-Your body maintains a proper water balance so that neither of these situations occurs.
+Your body (and a healthy intake of fluids) maintains a proper water balance so that neither of these situations occurs.

 - Calcium levels in the blood must be maintained at proper levels.
 The body regulates those levels in an example of homeostasis.
 When levels decrease, the parathyroid releases hormones.
 If calcium levels become too high, the thyroid helps out by fixing calcium in the bones and lowering blood calcium levels.

-- When toxins get into your blood, they disrupt your body’s homeostasis.
-The human body, however, responds by getting rid of these toxins by use of the urinary system.
-An individual simply urinates the toxins and other nasty things from the blood, restoring homeostasis to the human body.
+- Eating, drinking, even simple breathing can introduce indigestible and even dangerous substances into the body.
+The body maintains homeostasis by eliminating these substances through the urinary and digestive systems.
+An individual simply urinates and defecates the toxins and other nasty things from the blood, restoring homeostasis to the human body.